AK-Smart-Machines-HS-KL/R2K-SPL/README.md

 Dribble:
 gleiches problem wie bei WalktoBall

+WalkToPoint:
+Anstelle den Ball zu treten in den Ball rein laufen -> schlechter kick
+Ergebnis:

 4) Lösungsversuch
 MAKE_SKILL "waitForBallAndKick"
 parameters targetAngle

+-----Testing Setup:------

-using OneTeamFast.ros2 whith manually removing the dummy team from the field First `gc playing` (otherwise cornerKick wont work) then ´mvb -4300 2900 0´ then move robot 4 near Ball then select robot 5 and ´mv -3500 0 300´ then ´gc cornerKickForFirstTeam´ the CornerKickCard hs benn modified so that the Ball should be played right infront of the feet of the second robot
+using OneTeamFast.ros2 whith manually removing the dummy team from the field First `gc playing` (otherwise cornerKick wont work) then ´mvb -4300 2900 0´ then move robot 4 closer to Ball so it can reach it in time then select robot 5 and ´mv -3550 0 300´ then ´gc cornerKickForFirstTeam´ the CornerKickCard hs benn modified so that the Ball should be played right infront of the feet of the second robot

+copy - paste - List:

+gc playing
+mvb -4300 2900 0
+mv -3550 0 300
+gc cornerKickForFirstTeam

 Testing results:
 GoToBallAndKick is too slow for what we need here and after a discussion with the professor no other skill is viable